Backflow prevention is used to protect water supplies from contamination or pollution due to backflow.

 The simplest, and most effective way to provide backflow prevention is to provide an air gap.
 An air gap is simply a space between any device that opens to a plumbing system (like a valve or faucet) and any place where water can collect or pool.

-Call Stemmle Plumbing for all your backflow prevention needs.
+Call Stemmle Plumbing for all your backflow prevention and backflow preventer inspection needs.

 “Thank YOU Stemmle Plumbing for coming to the rescue yesterday.
 I had no idea what the problem was with the water backing up in the downstairs tub and overflowing in the toilet.
 I’ve never had to call on a repair service for plumbing in the 30 years I’ve been in my home.
 We found you in the phone book and you are forever the FIRST company I will call again should I need ANY repair work.
 From the moment I made the call, to watching you drive away after the job was done, you were so polite and it was like talking to a family member.
 Your staff was courteous, efficient and right on time.
 Your techs were super polite and we carried on a conversation like we had known one another for years smile emoticon and would not leave until everything was double-checked and ran properly.
 Again, thank you so much….from Ms. Harper, Manakin-Sabot, Va….”Doris H.